Fabio Walkerdirector of racquets

 Amy Walkertennis pro

-As a junior, Amy Walker was a top ranked player in Texas and was ranked nationally in the US, her highest national ranking being number four in doubles.
+As a junior, Amy Walker was a top ranked player in Texas and was ranked nationally in the US, her highest national ranking being #4 in doubles.
 Amy earned a full tennis scholarship to Texas Tech University and played on the women’s tennis team for four years.
 After graduating with a BBA and MBA, she moved to British Columbia.
 Amy played in the local Tennis BC Women’s Open tennis circuit for 10 years, won the Senior BC Doubles Provincials in 2005, and was undefeated in the Division 1 league in 2017.
 Amy was the assistant tennis pro at the Nautilus Racquet and Fitness Club in Lubbock, Texas (1993 – 1994), the New Westminster Tennis Club (1994 – 1995), and the Richmond Country Club from (1997 – 2012).
 She has been with the NSWC since 2012.
+Amy is a certified Tennis Canada Tennis professional, USPTA Tennis Professional and also a USAPA Pickleball Certified Coach.

 Chris Steadtennis pro